 A diverse student body is only possible with significant scholarship support, and we are committed to helping students navigate the financial challenges of living and studying in London.
-Over 50% of undergraduate performance students at Mountview are studying on Trinity Diplomas alongside their BA Performance training and are in receipt of Dance and Drama Award (DaDA) funding from the Education and Skills Funding Agency (ESFA).
-For 2020-21, we currently have 142 students studying Trinity Diplomas and in receipt of this funding, totalling £1.65m.
+49% of undergraduate performance students at Mountview are currently studying on Trinity Diplomas alongside their BA Performance training and 86% of these students are in receipt of Dance and Drama Award (DaDA) funding from the Education and Skills Funding Agency (ESFA).
+For 2021-22, we had 137 students studying Trinity Diplomas and in receipt of this funding, totalling £1.62m.